rdkit/homebrew-rdkit/README.md

 - `--with-inchi` will install the InChI support.
 This will download InChI from http://inchitrust.org if necessary.
 - `--with-avalon` will install the Avalon toolkit support.
 This will download the Avalon Toolkit source.
 - `--with-postgresql` will install the PostgreSQL cartridge.
+- `--with-pycairo` if you want to draw molecules with Cairo.

 ### Errors you might encounter